Informed Consent (2018 Common Rule Changes are Italicized)

 In almost all cases, researchers must obtain the informed consent of each subject participating in their projects.

 If the subject is not legally competent to give consent, consent must be obtained from the subject's legally authorized representative: a parent, guardian or conservator.

 The researcher should seek such consent only under circumstances that give the prospective subject or the representative sufficient opportunity to consider the matter carefully and that minimize the possibility of coercion or undue influence.

-No informed consent, whether oral or written, may include any language through which the subject or the representative is made to waive or appear to waive any of the subject's legal rights, including release of the researcher, the sponsor, the university or its agents from liability for negligence.
+No informed consent, whether oral or written, may include any language through which the subject or the representative is made to waive or appear to waive any of the subject's legal rights, including the release of the researcher, the sponsor, the university or its agents from liability for negligence.

 Basic and Additional Elements (45 CFR 46.116)